lukasturcani/stk/docs/source/construction_overview.rst

 undergo structure optimization.
-There is no single correct way to go about this, because the appropriate methodology for structure optimization will depend various factors, such as the nature of the constructed molecule, the desired accuracy and time constraints.
+There is no single correct way to go about this, because the appropriate methodology for structure optimization will depend various factors, such as the nature of the constructed molecule, the desired accuracy, and time constraints.
-In addition, there are countless ways to go about doing this, be it Python libraries such as :mod:`rdkit` or :mod:`ase`, or some sort of computational chemistry software.
+In addition, there are countless options already available, be it Python libraries such as :mod:`rdkit` or :mod:`ase`, or some sort of computational chemistry software.
 Since :mod:`stk` cannot hope to provide a good solution to this problem,